 Information for Current Grads

-Congratulations on being accepted into a graduate program at the College of Forestry and Conservation!
+Congratulations on being accepted into a graduate program at the W.A.
+Franke College of Forestry and Conservation!
 The following information will help you orient to the college and our graduate program.

-Structure of the College of Forestry and Conservation
+Structure of the W.A.
+Franke College of Forestry and Conservation

-The CFC is divided into the following departments:
+The FCFC is divided into the following departments:

 - Forest Management (FM)